-If you’re looking for the perfect place to catch the stars then you’re in luck!
-Anglesey offers some of the most beautiful and remote locations for stargazing.
+If you’re looking for the perfect place to go stargazing in North Wales, Anglesey offers some of the most beautiful and remote locations to catch some stars.
 For those who are new to it, we’ve put together some recommendations to help you get the most out of your experience.

 The most important thing to consider when looking for your stargazing spot is light.
 All you need for a clear view of the night sky is a location without light pollution, so make sure to get as far away from artificial light as possible.